kotolex/surrealist/README.md

 result = ws_connection.select("person")  # select from db
 print(result)  # print result
 ws_connection.close()  # explicitly close connection
-# after closing, we cannot use connection anymore, if you need one - create one more connection with a surreal object
+# after closing, we cannot use connection anymore if you need one - create one more connection with a surreal object
 ```

 ## Methods and Query Language ##